 If you or a loved one has been injured or killed in a car accident in Madison or anywhere in Wisconsin, please contact the Wisconsin auto accident lawyers of Boller & Vaughan at 608-268-0268 or submit an online questionnaire.

-Your consultation with Boller & Vaughan is free of charge and if we agree to handle your case, we will work on a contingency fee basis, which means we get paid for our services only if there is a monetary recovery of funds.
+Your consultation with Boller & Vaughan is free of charge and if we agree to handle your case, we will work on a contingent-fee basis, which means we get paid for our services only if there is a monetary recovery of funds.
 In many cases, a personal injury lawsuit must be filed before an applicable expiration date, known as a statute of limitations.
 Please call right away to ensure that you do not waive your right to possible compensation.